cgf-anon/cgf-anon/README.md

 # CGF-softmax

 This anonymous repository contains only the **GPU implementation** of CGF-softmax used during the paper review.
-This work uses the DESILO FHE library developed by DESILO Inc. (https://desilo.ai)
+This work uses the GPU version of the DESILO FHE library developed by DESILO Inc. (https://desilo.ai)

 ## Install